PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockC/README.md

 - Human-centered Artificial Intelligence: How do we design an application keeping both the user-experience and (changing) artificial intelligence algorithm in mind?

-## Textbooks

-In this block we will study the following book(s):

-- [ ] [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python-second-edition), François Chollet, 2nd edition.

 ## Staff Members

 | Name   |  Availability |  Mentor Group | Email  | Subject  |